Code24x7-R/pacclone/README.md

 👨‍💻 Technical Details

-## This project is a single-file web game, leveraging:
+## This project is a single-file web game, leveraging

 HTML5: For the game structure and UI elements.
 CSS3: Minimal styling, with a retro arcade aesthetic.